Commonwealth (automobile company)

 The Commonwealth Motors Corporation was a luxury auto company that produced cars from 1917 to 1922.
 The company was founded in Chicago as Partin-Palmer company in 1913, but in 1915 got into financial trouble.
-So, in 1917, the name was changed to Commonwealth, and production was moved to Joliet, Illinois.
+In 1917, the name was changed to Commonwealth, and production was moved to Joliet, Illinois.

 Overview

 The slogan of the company was "The Car with a foundation", which was in reference to the build quality, including such parts as the frames lined with thick felt to prevent squeaks, chrome nickel alloy steel, and five-inch channel sections.
 The company produced four passenger open cars and five passenger closed-body cars.
 In 1919, the company tried a six-cylinder car with 25.3 hp called the Victory Six Tour.

 Company failure

-Morris Markin took over management of Commonwealth Motors in the Fall of 1921.
-In November 1921, Markin hired Leland Goodspeed.
-He joined Commonwealth as the new EVP of Engineering with the intent of developing a new line of cars.
+Morris Markin took over management of Commonwealth Motors in the fall of 1921.
+In November, Markin hired Leland Goodspeed, who joined Commonwealth as the new Vice President of Engineering with the intent of developing a new line of cars.
 Goodspeed was the former EVP of Barley Motors in Kalamazoo Michigan.
 At Roamer he was credited with the design and execution of the high end Roamer luxury roadsters and phaetons produced by Barley Motors.
 Hired on with Commonwealth, the plan was to design and produced a new high end closed-body car to be called "Goodspeed".
-Leland Goodspeed was known within the automobile race community having broken two speed Indianapolis 500 records: one in 1919 and one in 1921, both driving Roamers, so his brand name was very strong.
-Three aluminum bodied prototypes were produced and displayed at New York and Chicago auto shows during the 1922 show car season.
+Leland Goodspeed was known within the automobile race community having broken two Indianapolis 500 speed records: one in 1919 and one in 1921, both driving Roamers, so his brand name was very strong.
+Three aluminum-bodied prototypes were produced and displayed at New York and Chicago auto shows during the 1922 show car season.
 Despite positive feedback from the show, the Goodspeed was never put into production.